 • Lotte Fine Chemical Co.

-The manufacturing process is a multi-step operation that involves several unit operations, material handling, and quality checks.
-Below are the main stages involved in the carboxymethyl cellulose (CMC) manufacturing process flow:
+• Detailed Process Flow: The production process is a multi-step operation that involves several unit operations, material handling, and quality checks.
+Below are the main stages involved in the carboxymethyl cellulose (CMC) production process flow:

 • Unit Operations Involved